montagejs/montagejs.org/docs/montagejs-setup.md

 * Node.js and npm.
 MontageJS application development depends on npm, the Node package manager, which is distributed with Node.js.
 * A recent stable release of Google Chrome, Safari, or Firefox.
 MontageJS leverages the evolving web platform of modern browsers.
-* `minit`, the MontageJS Initilizer. `minit` is a is a cross-platform command line tool that provides convenient automated tasks during the development phase, from generating the default application directory to creating new components.
+* `minit`, the MontageJS Initilizer. `minit` is a cross-platform command line tool that provides convenient automated tasks during the development phase, from generating the default application directory to creating new components.
 * A text editor.